Savage Six

-The Savage Six is the name of two different supervillain groups appearing in American comic books published by Marvel Comics.
+The Savage Six is the name of two supervillain groups appearing in American comic books published by Marvel Comics.

 Publication history

 The Earth-982 version of the Savage Six first appeared in Spider-Girl #25 and was created by Tom DeFalco, Pat Olliffe, and Al Williamson.

 The Earth-616 version of the Savage Six first appeared in Venom vol. 2 #17 and was created by Rick Remender, Cullen Bunn, Kev Walker, and Terry Pallot.

 Fictional team history

 Earth-982

-In the MC2 universe, there was a group of Spider-Girl villains who banded together to defeat her.
-They called themselves the Savage Six, similar to the Sinister Six her father Spider-Man had faced.
+In the MC2 universe, the Savage Six is an alliance of Spider-Girl's enemies and is similar to the Sinister Six her father Spider-Man had faced.

 The villain Funnyface gathers Spider-Girl's enemies Dragon King, Killerwatt, Mr. Abnormal, and Sabreclaw.
 After breaking Raptor out of prison, the group becomes the Savage Six.
 The Savage Six formulate a plan to destroy Spider-Girl, taking hostages from Midville High School to draw her out.
 Although Spider-Girl defeats Raptor, she learns that she has to fight the other members of the Savage Six in a series of predetermined locations before saving the hostages.
 Crazy Eight arrives at the scene and knocks out Funnyface, allowing the heroes to apprehend him.